yaskovdev/blog/_posts/2017-12-25-13-ugly-mistakes-you-make-in-your-code.md

 This is very dangerous approach.
 It has 2 issues:

 1. Maintainability suffers.
 A method that utilizes mutable class fields to get necessary data lies about its input<sup>*</sup>.
-When you read such method you believe that it works only with its arguments, while in reality its behavior depends also on the class fields.
+When you read such method you believe that it consumes only its arguments, while in reality its behavior depends also on the class fields.
 2. It does not work when the field is accessed by more than one thread.

+So only parameters.
+No exceptions to this rule!

 ### "Too many classes reduce readability of my code"